Markson17/alx-backend-python/README.md

 ## 0x00-python_variable_annotations
 This directory contains Python scripts that demonstrate variable annotations and type hints.
 Each script corresponds to a specific task and includes a type-annotated function or variable declarations.

+## 0x02-python_async_comprehension
+This directory includes scripts related to asynchronous generator and comprehensions.
+The scripts in this directory explore the concepts of asynchronous programming in Python.